How to use fleur de sel in your dishes?

-Called “Africa in the Eyes of Asia”, Madagascar is an island of giant trees, strange animals and indigo blue lagoons.
-The Ifaty salt works are located in a small corner of paradise on the southwest of the island, far from any pollution.
-Semi-nomadic fishermen, the Vezo, lived there in symbiosis with the lagoon.
-Unfortunately, these “sea gypsies” have seen their resources diminish, and have turned towards developing salt, the other treasure of the sea.
+Nicknamed "Africa with Asian eyes," Madagascar is the island of giant trees, strange animals, and indigo blue lagoons.
+The Ifaty salt pans are located in a small paradise in the southwest of the island, far from any pollution.
+The Vezo, a semi-nomadic fishing community, have seen their resources dwindle, forcing them to turn to the extraction of another sea treasure: fleur de sel.

 |Nutritional Info||VN Energie pour 100 g (energy for 100g) : 0 kJ / 0 kcal